-The USB2000 is easy to set up, allowing the user to start collecting data within minutes.
-The pages in this section provide instructions on installing and configuring the software and interfacing the USB2000 to your PC.
-If you need step-by-step directions for using spectroscopic accessories, refer to the Table of Contents to find the correct page numbers.
-For detailed instructions on using OOIBase32, refer to the OOIBase32 Spectrometer Operating Software Manual, which can be found on the Software and Resources Library CD and our web site.
+The S2000 is easy to set up, allowing the user to start collecting data within minutes.
+The three pages in this section provide brief instructions on setting up your system, installing your A/D converter, installing and configuring the software, and connecting sampling optics.
+If you prefer step-by-step directions for setting up and operating any part of your system, check the Table of Contents to find instructions on a specific component.